stefanocampanella/graphcast/README.md

 > to deploy it on Leonardo, the supercomputer hosted and managed by CINECA.
 > These include
->   1. Addition of a few scripts to setup a working environment in the [leonardo directory](./leonardo) (loading the right modules, download and install packages, downloading local copies of the datasets and parameters from the Google Cloud bucket of the project).
+>   1. Addition of a few scripts to setup a working environment in the [leonardo directory](./leonardo) (loading the right modules, download and install packages, downloading local copies of the datasets and parameters from the Google Cloud bucket of the project, and ERA5 data from the WeatherBench2 dataset).
 >   2. Slight modifications to [graphcast_demo.ipynb](./graphcast_demo.ipynb) to work with local data.
->   3. Additional gradient checkpointing to comply with the available memory on Leonardo (64GB A100).
-[WIP]
+>   3. Custom dataloaders (with sharding support to use multiple GPUs) to run experiments on Leonardo using data from the WeatherBench2 dataset.
->   4. Additional sharding support to use multiple GPUs.
+>   4. Additional gradient checkpointing to comply with the available memory on Leonardo (64GB per GPU).
 [WIP]
 >
 > Notice that, with the current NVIDIA drivers on Leonardo, the latest working version of JAX is 0.4.16.
 Indeed, from the documentation of Jax: “You should use
 > an NVIDIA driver version that is at least as new as your NVIDIA CUDA toolkit’s corresponding driver version”.
 The available versions on Leonardo are CUDA/12.1 and CUDA/12.3,